NotePlan/plugins/jgclark.Reviews/README.md

 - `@due(YYY-MM-DD)`: project's due date
 - `@completed(YYY-MM-DD)`: date project was completed (if relevant)
 - `@cancelled(YYY-MM-DD)`: date project was cancelled (if relevant)
-- `Aim: free text`: optional, and not used in any processing
+- `Aim: free text`: optional, and not used by this plugin
 - `Progress: N:YYYY-MM-DD: one-line description`: your latest summary of progress for this N% (optional).
-If present this is shown in the projects list; if not the % completion is calculated on the number of open and closed tasks.
+If present this is shown in the projects list; if not, the % completion is calculated as the number of open and closed tasks.

 Similarly, if you follow the **PARA method**, then you will also have "**Areas** of responsibility" to maintain, and I use a `#area` tag to mark these.
-These don't normally have a start/end/completed dates, but they also need reviewing.
+These don't normally have start/end/completed dates, but they also need reviewing.
 For example:

 ```markdown
 # Car maintenance